 The process is simple.
 Go through each of your apps and ask yourself one question: “Do I really need this?”
 Tap or click here for five apps you should delete from your device right now.

-It’s not as simple as just uninstalling the apps you don’t use anymore.
+But it’s not as simple as just uninstalling the apps you don’t use anymore.
 You need to take a few vital steps to delete apps the right way and protect your privacy.
 We’ll walk you through it.

 Why is an app audit important?